-The CWRC focuses on outputs that were publicly available in 2013 and meet the criteria specified in the new Creative Works as Research Guidelines, which have just been released and are available in the VU Central Policy Register.
+The CWRC focuses on outputs that were publicly available from 2014 to 2016 (inclusive) and meet the criteria specified in the new Creative Works as Research Guidelines, which were released in 2016 and are available in the VU Central Policy Register.

-These guidelines, updated in 2014, contain comprehensive categories in line the so-called non-traditional research output types (NTROs) within the Excellence in Research for Australia (ERA), framework.
+These guidelines contain comprehensive categories (detailed below) that align to non-traditional research output types (NTROs) specified within the Excellence in Research for Australia (ERA) framework.